 The European Consumer Centre in Ireland is advising consumers to be mindful of automatic renewal practices on dating websites.

-It’s not long to go until Valentine’s Day and so many love-seeking consumers are now signing up to dating websites, maybe in a rush, and not properly reading the terms and conditions.
+It’s not long to go until Valentine’s Day and many love-seeking consumers are now signing up to dating websites, maybe in a rush, and not properly reading the terms and conditions.
 ECC Ireland would like to remind consumers to take their time and do thorough research before signing up.
 We receive a number of complaints every year from consumers who have signed up to dating websites but, after a few months have flown by, they forget about the automatic renewal of the membership and they find themselves locked into another year’s subscription.

 Fall in love but don’t fall into a trap…